jwegan/safe_access_py/README.md

 safe_access_py
 ==============

-Tired of always checking has attr, list lengths, or if a key is in a dictionary?
+Tired of always checking hasattr, len, or if a key is in a dictionary?
 Safe access allows you to safely drill down multiple levels into any python object without having to worry about AttributeErrors, KeyErrors, or IndexErrors.